VoxeLibre/VoxeLibre/mods/HELP/doc/doc/API.md

 This section shows some possible use cases to give you a rough idea what this mod is capable of and how these use cases could be implemented.

-### Simple use case: Minetest basics
+### Simple use case: Luanti basics
-Let's say you want to write in free form short help texts about the basic concepts of Minetest or your game.
+Let's say you want to write in free form short help texts about the basic concepts of Luanti or your game.
 First you could define a category called “Basics”, the data for each of its entry is just a free form text.
 The template function simply creates a formspec where this free form text is displayed.